 - For the occupants of an insured motor vehicle, the policy on that motor vehicle;

 - For persons not occupying a motor vehicle, i.e., pedestrians, the policy on any motor vehicle involved in the accident.
 75 Pa.
 CS.
 1713(a).

-- We practice in Pittsburgh, PA and ALL SURROUNDING COUNTIES including: Allegheny County, Armstrong County, Butler County, Blair County, Bedford County, Beaver County, Bradford County, Clearfield County, Centre County, Cameron County, Cambria County, Crawford County, Dauphin County, Erie County, Fayette County, Forest County, Greene County, Huntingdon County, Indiana County, Jefferson County, Lawrence County, Mercer County, Somerset County, Westmoreland County, Warren County, and Venango County.
+Though our office is located in Pittsburgh (Allegheny County), we handle cases all over Western Pennsylvania in counties including: Armstrong County, Butler County, Blair County, Bedford County, Beaver County, Bradford County, Clearfield County, Centre County, Cameron County, Cambria County, Crawford County, Dauphin County, Erie County, Fayette County, Forest County, Greene County, Huntingdon County, Indiana County, Jefferson County, Lawrence County, Mercer County, Somerset County, Westmoreland County, Warren County, and Venango County.

 Workers compensation and Social Security Disability

 Call our firm immediately.
 We will advise you that you must notify your employer of the injury.
 You should also tell your employer if you need medical attention.
 They may refer you to a Panel Physician.
 An experienced workers compensation lawyer can help you understand the process and your rights in Pennsylvania and file your claim.

 If your employer and its insurance company deny coverage on the claim, you may file a claim with Pennsylvania’s agency.
 There is a time limitation — all workers compensation statutes restrict the amount of time you or your dependent has to file a workers compensation claim.
 If your claim is for a job-related disease, the time limitation period begins when you learn you have the disease.